hunomina/http-auth-router-php/README.md

 The *[AuthenticationCheckerInterface](https://github.com/hunomina/http-auth-router-php/blob/master/src/Firewall/Checker/AuthenticationCheckerInterface.php)* has three methods :

-- *bool* isAuthenticated() : Return true if an user is connected to your application.
+- *bool* isAuthenticated() : Returns true if an user is connected to your application.
 You can whatever you want : cookies, sessions, headers...
-- *?UserInterface* getAuthenticatedUser() : Return the authenticated user for session, cookie, headers...
+- *?UserInterface* getAuthenticatedUser() : Returns the authenticated user for session, cookie, headers...
-- *bool* checkAuthorization(*?UserInterface* $user, *SecurityContext* $securityContext, *string* $method, *string* $url) : Return true if a specific user can access to a route (method + url) based on a security context
+- *bool* checkAuthorization(*?UserInterface* $user, *SecurityContext* $securityContext, *string* $method, *string* $url) : Returns true if a specific user can access to a route (method + url) based on a security context

 In order for the AuthRouter to work with your application, you have to create a class that implements the *[AuthenticationCheckerInterface](https://github.com/hunomina/http-auth-router-php/blob/master/src/Firewall/Checker/AuthenticationCheckerInterface.php)* interface and her methods.